scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

    The dashed lines represent a separating margin between the two classes, the solid line represents the optimal separating hyper-plane. :label:`svc`

-In this section we discuss the classification algorith we develop using the Python scikit-learn library.
+In this section we discuss the classification algorithm we develop using the scikit-learn [sklearn]_ library.
 Whilst our interest was classification of earthquakes, the algorithm is applicable for any classification problem defined on a sphere.